10 locally owned King Street retailers form coalition to counter ill effects of virus, riots

-Countering fallout from the pandemic and riots, a group of locally owned Charleston merchants on middle King Street have formed an alliance to trumpet local shopping and offer delivery throughout much of the region.
+Countering fallout from the pandemic and riots, a group of locally owned Charleston retail businesses on middle King Street have formed an alliance to trumpet local shopping and offer delivery throughout much of the region.

-Ten retailers — some of them competitors — between Calhoun and Market streets have come together to form Middle King Shopping District, or MiKi, for short.
+Ten merchants — some of them competitors — between Calhoun and Market streets have come together to form Middle King Shopping District, or MiKi, for short.

 Spearheading the pilot program that, if successful, could be expanded to upper and lower sections of the region's crown jewel of shopping are Rhett Outten, co-owner of Croghan's Jewel Box, and marketing director Lisa Craig of M. Dumas & Sons, two of King Street's longest-running merchants.